 Figure 2: Psychometric function.
 We recorded the proportion of times the observer chose the target in the comparison image to be lighter, as a function of the comparison LRF.
 The LRF of the target object in the standard image was fixed at 0.4.
 The LRF of the target object in the comparison image were chosen from 11 linearly spaced values in the range [0.35, 0.45].
 Thirty trials were presented at each comparison LRF value.
 We fit a cumulative normal distribution to the proportion comparison chosen data using maximum likelihood methods.
 The guess and lapse rates were assumed to be equal and were restricted to be in the range [0, 0.05].
 The threshold was measured as the difference between the LRF at proportion comparison chosen equal to 0.7604 and 0.5, as predicted by the cumulative normal fit.
 This figure shows the data for Observer 2 for scale factor 0.00 in the first experimental session for that observer.
 The point of subjective equality (PSE, the LRF corresponding to proportion chosen 0.5) was close to 0.4 as expected and the threshold was 0.0233.
 The lapse rate for this fit was 0.05.

-Figure 3: Variation in background color: The reflectance spectra of background objects were chosen from a multivariate Gaussian distribution that modeled the statistics of natural surface spectra.
+Figure 3: Variation in background reflectance: The reflectance spectra of background objects were chosen from a multivariate Gaussian distribution that modeled the statistics of natural surface spectra.
 The variation in the reflectance spectra was controlled by multiplying the covariance matrix of the distribution with a scalar.
 We generated images at six levels of the scalar.
 Each column shows three sample images at each of the six values of the scalar.
 The leftmost column corresponds to no variation and the rightmost column corresponds to the modeled variation of natural surfaces.
 The target object (sphere at the center of each panel) in each image has the same LRF.
 For each value of the scalar, we generated 1100 images, 100 each at 11 linearly spaced target LRF levels across the range [0.35, 0.45].
 Discrimination thresholds were measured separately for each value of the covariance scalar shown.

 Figure 4: Background variation increases lightness discrimination threshold.
 Mean (N = 4) log squared threshold vs log covariance scalar from the human psychophysics (red circles).
 The error bars represent +/- 1 SEM taken between observers.
 The data were fit with the function (SDT Model) T2=T02 σi2+σ2σe2 with T0=1 (red curve).
 The best fit parameters are indicated in the legend.
 The threshold of the linear receptive field (LINRF) model was estimated at 10 logarithmically spaced values of the covariance scalar (black squares).
 The black smooth curve is a smooth fit to these points of the functional form log10T2=a+bx+cd where x=log10σ2 and a, b, c and d are parameters adjusted in the fit.